pontussk/PMDtools/README.md

 samtools view -h mybam.bam | python pmdtools.0.60.py --threshold 3 --header | samtools view -Sb - > mybam.pmds3filter.bam

-To compute deamination-derived damage patterns, enter:
+To compute deamination-derived damage patterns separating CpG and non-CpG sites, enter:

-samtools view mybam.bam | python pmdtools.py --deamination --range 30 > PMD_temp.txt R CMD BATCH plotPMD.R cp PMD_plot.pdf mybam.PMD_plot.pdf
+samtools view mybam.bam | python pmdtools.0.60.py --platypus --requirebaseq 30 > PMD_temp.txt

+R CMD BATCH plotPMD.v2.R

+cp PMD_plot.frag.pdf PMD.plot.MYBAM.pdf

 PMDtools also computes damage patterns from sequence libraries in which damage has been repaired, e.g. using uracil–DNA–glycosylase and endonuclease VIII.
 This is done by restricting to nucleotides in a CpG context, for which deamination of Cytosine results in Thymine.
 Enter: